guomy0611/annotation-as-search/README.md

 This data-base should be located on the host providing the AaS-server and be handled by the AaS-server.
 In order to keep user data secure and separated from one another an authentication method would be needed (e.g. username, password, etc.)

-There are various ways to realize this, depending on your desired level of security and the amount of users you expect.
+There are various ways to realize this, depending on your desired level of security and the number of users you expect.
 For instance, if you only expect a few users, you could use the following setup:
-Create a psotgres-database on the server and store each user's annotated sentences and prefered tree-format in it.
+Create a postgres-database on the server and store each user’s annotated sentences and prefered tree-format in it.
-Of course you would also need to store each user's name and password in the data-base.
+Of course you would also need to store each user's name and password in the database.
-Keep in mind to chose a secure authentification method (not `trust`!).
+Keep in mind to choose a secure authentification method (not `trust`!).
 For more information on authentification methods in postgresql, visit https://www.postgresql.org/docs/9.6/static/client-authentication.html.

-If you expect many users and you want to install the database on yet more servers or split up the users data, you may want to take a look at LDAP.
+If you expect many users and you want to install the database on yet more servers or split up the users’ data, you may want to take a look at LDAP.
 For more information on LDAP visit http://www.openldap.org/doc/admin24/.

 And for more information on authentication with a database using LDAP, visit http://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html.